manish3477/resort_website/README.md

 # resort_website
 Resort websites with rooms descriptions.
-And room filtration according to user inputs.
+Room filtration according to user inputs.
+Use Sate hook and Context Api for state management.
 Visit master branch for codes.